kbridgford/chromeOSBattleNet/README.md

 https://github.com/kbridgford/chromeOSBattleNet/assets/57777806/e62f4542-1a3f-4446-b028-a61aab376a78

 We need to get the latest version of GE Proton loaded into steam.
-Proton is the virtualization layer that allows us to launch windows apps (like battle.net).
+Proton is the emulation layer that allows us to launch windows apps (like battle.net).
 I didn't have any luck with Proton stable or Proton Experimental.
 Only worked with GE Proton.

 ## Assumptions